cruzcid/GettingAndCleaningDataCourseProject/README.md

  The goal is to prepare tidy data that can be used for later analysis.

-# The dataset add to the following files to the existing ones:
+# The dataset add the following files to the existing ones:

 - 'run_analysis.R': Perform the analysis detailed on Getting and Cleaning Data Course Project instructions.